anthonycoffey/property-manager-pro/memory-bank/systemPatterns.md

         b.
 It calls the `processPublicCampaignLink` callable Cloud Function with the `campaignId`.
         c.
 The `processPublicCampaignLink` function validates the campaign, creates an `invitations/{invitationId}` document (linked to `campaignId`), and returns the new `invitationId`, `campaignId`, and `organizationId`.
         d.  `PublicCampaignHandlerPage.tsx` receives these details and programmatically navigates the user to `JoinCampaignPage` (e.g., `/join-campaign?invitationId=...&campaignId=...&organizationId=...`).
-    7. Resident signs up via `JoinCampaignPage.tsx`. `signUpWithInvitation` function is called.
+    7. Resident signs up via `JoinCampaignPage.tsx` (which now correctly handles cases where `getInvitationDetails` returns no email for the invitation, allowing user input). `signUpWithInvitation` function is called.
-    8.  `signUpWithInvitation` processes user creation, updates invitation status, and updates the linked campaign's `totalAccepted` and `status`.
+    8.  `signUpWithInvitation` processes user creation (using the email from the form if not in the invitation), sets claims (now correctly deriving `organizationId` from the `organizationIds` array in the invitation), creates profiles, updates invitation status, and updates the linked campaign's `totalAccepted` and `status`.
     9. PM/OM/Admin can view campaign status and list in `CampaignsTable`.

 *   **Data Display (e.g., Property List for Property Manager):**